universal-packages/universal-documentation/docs/getting-started.md

 </ts-only>

-This will install the universal core global cli and create a new project in the `my-app` directory.
-Now lets navigate to the project directory and start the example app.
+This will install the universal-core global CLI and create a new project in the `my-app` directory.
+Now, let's navigate to the project directory and start the example app.

 ```shell
 cd my-app